Mike Riddle

 However, this should be seen as a first step in the process.
 It’s imperative we get this right so that historic places of worship will benefit from the new scheme.
 And there’s issues around tax that must be addressed and made fairer across the board.

-We are concerned that this grant application process will be burdensome for churches, many of which rely on volunteers and do not have paid staff who can fill out expressions of interest and funding applications.
+We are concerned that this grant application process could still be burdensome for churches, many of which rely on volunteers and do not have paid staff who can fill out expressions of interest and funding applications.
 Through our Support Officers, who work on the ground in every UK nation, we know that many churches have been put off applying to grant funders, such as The National Lottery Fund, because of the long application process with no guarantee of success.
+With such a competitive Fund, churches could be put off applying.

 The big question – what about VAT?